John W. McCormick: Biography

 Born near Gallipolis, Ohio, he was the son of John R. and Sarah Wadell McCormick.
-McCormick attended Ohio Wesleyan University in Delaware, Ohio, and the Ohio University at Athens.
+McCormick attended Ohio Wesleyan University in Delaware, Ohio, and Ohio University at Athens.

 He engaged in agricultural pursuits and stock raising.

 He taught school and later became a Methodist minister.

-He served as delegate to the Ohio constitutional convention in 1873.
+He served as a delegate to the Ohio constitutional convention in 1873.

 Congress

 McCormick was elected as a Republican to the Forty-eighth Congress (March 4, 1883 – March 3, 1885).

 He was an unsuccessful candidate for reelection in 1884 to the Forty-ninth Congress.

 Trustee of Rio Grande College 1883-1885.